20+ Layout & Measuring Vol. 3

 Similar Woodsmith Plans

-Get all 19 woodworking tips featured in Season 8 of the Woodsmith Shop.
+Get all 16 woodworking tips featured in Season 7 of the Woodsmith Shop... from shop storage to working with small parts.

 The United States Customary System of Units (USCS or USC), more commonly referred to as the English or Imperial system, is the standard set of units for our plans.
 It uses inches and feet for measurement.
 This is the one you probably want if you are in the United States, and it is the one we have traditionally offered on this website.